-Corydon: A great way to get started in South Central Iowa!
+Corydon: A great way to get started in Central Iowa!

 - fruit and vegetable production

-- livestock such as poultry, goats, rabbits, sheep or a small number of hogs
+- livestock such as poultry, goats, rabbits, sheep or hogs

 An individual or couple may live rent-free by pulling up an RV or mobile home and hooking up to water and electric on site seasonally.
 First year land rent only $50/acre in keeping with SILT’s mission of affordable access to land.
 The current resident is interested in helping get a hoop house for the farmer’s use.